 fascinate me and I did take a picture of the reverse side of

 the boat launching shown above.
-It's got a cool Navy
+It has a cool Navy

 identify it to please do so.
-I'll add the information
+I will add the information

 for others who might be fascinated too.
 And thanks!